MileHacker Logo

 Waste & Recycling

 France operates a well-established recycling system.
-Look for separate bins for paper/cardboard (yellow/blue), plastic/metal (yellow), and glass items (green).
+Look for separate bins for paper/cardboard (yellow/blue), plastic/metal (yellow), and glassware items (green).

 Water Conservation

-While Arras does not face extreme water scarcity, mindful water use is always encouraged.
+While Arras does not face extreme lack of water, mindful water use is always encouraged.
 Tap water in Arras is safe for refilling.

 Sustainable Travel Choices